zchee/golang-wiki/Modules.md

 Recall [semantic versioning](https://semver.org/) requires a major version change when a v1 or higher package makes a backwards incompatible change.
 The result of following both the import compatibility rule and semantic versioning is called _semantic import versioning_.

-For code opting in to Go modules, the net result is the following rules:
+As a result of semantic import versioning, code opting in to Go modules **must comply with these rules**:
 * Follow [semantic versioning](https://semver.org/) (with tags such as `v1.2.3`).
 * If the module is version v2 or higher, the major version of the module _must_ be included in both the module path in the `go.mod` file (e.g., `module example.com/my/mod/v2`) and the package import path (e.g., `import "example.com/my/mod/v2/foo"`).
 * If the module is version v0 or v1, do _not_ include the major version in either the module path or the import path.

-In general, packages with different import paths (e.g., due to different major versions) are different packages.
+In general, packages with different import paths are different packages, including if different import paths are due to different major versions.
 Thus `example.com/my/mod/foo` is a different package than `example.com/my/mod/v2/foo`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

 See the ["Module compatibility and semantic versioning"](https://tip.golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning) section of the tip documentation for more details.

 This section so far has been focused on code that opts in to modules.
 However, putting major versions in import paths for v2+ modules could create incompatibilities with older versions of Go, or with code that has not yet opted in to modules.
 To help with this, Go versions 1.9.7+, 1.10.3+ and 1.11 have been [updated](https://go-review.googlesource.com/c/go/+/109340)  so that code built with those releases can properly consume v2+ modules without requiring modification of pre-existing code.
-(When relying on this updated mechanism, a package that has _not_ yet opted in to modules would _not_ include the major version in the import path for any imported v2+ modules.
+(When relying on this updated mechanism, a package that has _not_ opted in to modules would _not_ include the major version in the import path for any imported v2+ modules.
 In contrast, a package that _has_ opted in to modules _must_ include the major version in the import path for any imported v2+ modules).

-There are two ways to release a v2 or higher module version.
-Using the example of creating a `v2.0.0` release, the two options are:
-1. Update the `go.mod` file to include a `/v2` at the end of the module path.
-Tag the release with `v2.0.0`.
-   * To avoid confusion with this approach, consider putting the `v2.*.*` commits on a separate v2 branch.
-   * If instead you have been previously releasing on master and would prefer to tag `v2.0.0` on master, that is a viable option, but consider creating a v1 branch for any future v1 bug fixes.
-2. Alternatively, create a new `v2` subdirectory (e.g., `my/module/v2`) and place a new `go.mod` file in that subdirectory.
-The module path must end with `/v2`.
-Copy or move the code into the `v2` subdirectory.
-Tag the release with `v2.0.0`.
-   * This provides greater backwards compatibility.
-In particular, Go versions older than 1.9.7 and 1.10.3 are also able to properly consume and build a v2 or higher module created using this approach.

-The behavior of how modules interact with existing pre-module packages with v2+ tags has evolved over the prototype and beta processes; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the go command behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with v2+ tags.
+For the exact mechanics required to release a v2+ module, please see the ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) section below.

 ## How to Install and Activate Module Support